SimonKO9/simonko-dev-blog/blog/content/posts/aws/cross-account-lambda.md

 Repository policies will be assigned to the ECR repositories according to the presented scenario.

 I'm building and pushing the same container image to all these repositories.
-I chose Python and here's the sources if you wanted to reproduce my examples:
+I chose Python, but the permissions concepts apply to any runtime.
+Here are the sources for reference:

 ```python
 # lambda_function.py